Parrurox/imagify/README.md

 ## API

-The ImagifyApp uses the [API_NAME] API to fetch images.
-You will need to obtain an API key from [API_PROVIDER] and replace it in the code.
+The ImagifyApp uses the [Unsplash] API to fetch images.
+You will need to obtain an API key from `https://unsplash.com/developers` and replace it in the code.

 ## Contributing